How to clean a fresh water aquarium efficiently

 Remove all the plants, ornaments and rocks and put them in another container.
 Now you are ready to clean the gravel.
 Agitate the gravel by stirring it up and moving it from left, and then to the right.
 Your objective is to get all the fish waste, filtered dirt and leftover food suspended in the water.
 When the water has all it can take, push the gravel to the left, or right and pile it high.
 All this time you are making sure that your under-gravel filter is not moved up or damaged.
 Under-gravel filters should not have gravel under them, so if this happens you will have to empty the tank and reset.
 This you do not want to do, so be careful as it will take you a long time.
 Once you have all the water out, pour some rinsing water and repeat the process.
 Remove this rinsing water and push back the gravel to its natural level.

-If you have plastic plants, clean them with a soft brush.
+If you have plastic plants, clean them with a soft brush at the sink, or in a bucket.
 If the stones have a lot of algae, clean them with a course brush.
 If they do not look dirty, clean them anyway.

 Next, clean the inside of the tank with a fabric.
+Do not use any soap or detergent as such chemicals will poison you fish.
 There will always be some form of slimy algae even if not very conspicuously.
 Clean the outside of the tank as well.
 Now you are ready to put back the residents.
-But before you put them back, clean the glass cover on the inside and put back half the water by pouring it on this slanting glass.
+But before you put them back, clean the glass cover and place it inside the tank in a slanting position.
+Put back half the water by pouring it on this slanting glass.
 This will control the stirring up of the gravel.
 You can also put a bowl on the gravel and pour the water into it to absorb the shock.

 - How to make money from Aquarium fish